oskarth/experiments.oskarth.com/content/srspractice.md

 ## Methodology

-I precomputed a series of 5 As and 5 Bs in a random order that I'm unaware of [^3].
-I then worked on 10 small exercises from the book *Eloquent Javascript* that I couldn't immediately produce an "optimal" solution for.
-I did this until
+I worked on 10 small exercises from the book *Eloquent Javascript* that I couldn't immediately produce an "optimal" solution for.
+I did this until I:
-I:

 1. felt like I understood the problem
 2. solved it in ~5-10m from scratch.

-This was my criterion for what it means to *learn* something, not unlike what Ebbinghaus calls the *first errorless reproduction* in his studies on memory [^4].
+This was my criterion for what it means to *learn* something, not unlike what Ebbinghaus calls the *first errorless reproduction* in his studies on memory [^3].

 For each exercise I made a few (2-8) flash cards and added them to my SRS.
-After doing this, I checked the next draw in my random sequence.
+I also precomputed a series of 5 As and 5 Bs in a random order that I was unaware of [^4].
+After I added all the cards for that exercise, I checked the next draw in my random sequence.
 If I got an A I kept the cards, and if I got a B I suspended it (i.e. I won't see it again).

 As for the content of the cards, I tried a mix of cards that are all possible to do in one's head.
 Examples of types of cards include: